harold-ousset/GasSlideApi/README.md

 ### Usage
-Once installed the library can be used by by calling SlideApi.
-Actually only two methods are supported *openById* and *createSlide* as well as the class *presentations* that is the equivalent of the advanced services of google apps script.
+Once installed the library can be used by calling SlideApi.
+Currently only two methods are supported *openById* and *createSlide* as well as the class *presentations* that is the equivalent of the advanced services of Google Apps Script.
 They should be available with autocompletion.

-Actually, Google Apps Script limitations do not allow autocompletion on sub methods. the reference table will help you to build the sub methods.
+At the moment, Google Apps Script limitations do not allow autocompletion on sub-methods.
+The reference table will help you to build the sub-methods.

 #### sub methods reference table
  - **getPageById()**